FANTASIA 2018 REVIEW: The Man Who Killed Hitler and Then The Bigfoot

 In his feature debut, writer-director Robert D. Krzykowski ingeniously paints the preposterous with poignancy at every methodical step of the way.
 One must truly complement the script’s depth to build and blend its wide-ranging angles and tones.
-The peaks and valleys stretching between reflective passion and visceral tension Krzykowski squeezes out of this madcap yet original cocktail napkin of a concept is tremendous.
-His structure is aided greatly by impressive production value and artistic talent gathered for this tier of indie film.
+The peaks and valleys, stretching between reflective passion and visceral tension, Krzykowski squeezes out of this madcap yet original cocktail napkin of a concept are tremendous.
+His structure is aided greatly by impressive production value and artistic talent gathered for this smaller tier of indie film.

 One of the more perfect touches comes from Joe Kraemer, the frequent blockbuster composer for Christopher McQuarrie (Mission: Impossible — Rogue Nation, Jack Reacher) penning the original score.
 His tuned musical motifs tap into a David Shire-esque zone of menace and intrigue fitting of the era and couples with crisp ambient sound captured by mixer Hugh Holesome and designer Andrew Smetek.
 Visually, the solid shot variation from veteran director of photography Alex Vendler (Blood Money, Melvin Goes to Dinner) grabs all kinds of rich color and highlights the stellar period production design of Brett Hatcher, an experience set dresser and assistant working on his second feature in the top chair.
 The icing on the cake to bring the fantasy to life comes from the effective mix of practical and subtle visual effects from the three-time Oscar nominees and old school Blade Runner team of Richard Yuricich and Douglas Trumbull.
 There’s a polish to all of this that few would expect to be here.

 The true cementing force of The Man Who Killed Hitler and Then The Bigfoot is Sam Elliott.
-Like Bretty Haley’s The Hero a year ago, this role feels tailor-made for mustached actor and his aura.
+Like Brett Haley’s The Hero a year ago, this role feels tailor-made for mustached actor and his aura.
+Elliott is not just letting his voice stand for the toughness required for the role.
 The 73-year-old is out there getting his hands dirty, taking punches, and tumbling in and out of stunts.
-Elliott is not just letting his voice stand for the toughness required for the role.
 However, when his words do come forth, powered by his heavy register, they linger like pungent incense in a Catholic church.
 To hear him tell Calvin’s harrowing chestnuts rattles you to the marrow.
-The way Sam Elliott presses certain lines with inflection and chooses his verbal cadence of pauses and pacung is masterful.
-If he wasn’t already, Sam Elliott should be your top reason to seek this tameless tale tale for yourself.
+The way Sam Elliott presses certain lines with inflection and chooses his verbal cadence of pauses and pacing is masterful.
+If he wasn’t already, Sam Elliott should be your top reason to seek this untamed tall tale for yourself.

 LESSON #1: DON’T F — K WITH SENIOR CITIZENS — You don’t know what’s behind the quiet gray and unassuming slouch.
 They may look old and weak, but some can retort with all of their conventions and kick your ass with vigor.
 Opposite to the usual expression, Calvin’s mind is the last thing, instead of the first thing, to go.
 His sharpness shouldn’t be underestimated as well.
 This lesson could also be rewritten “Don’t f — k with Sam Elliott.”